Chthon (novel)

 Chthon is a science fiction novel by American writer Piers Anthony, originally released in 1967.
-It was Anthony's first published novel, and was nominated for both the Nebula Award for Best Novel in 1967 and the Hugo Award for Best Novel in 1968.
+It was Anthony's first published novel.

 Its sequel is Phthor and two additional novels in the series were written by Charles Platt: Plasm and Soma.

 Synopsis

 The novel is set around 400 years after humans have achieved interstellar travel.
 Many different planets have been settled and a strange malady called the chill is sweeping the galaxy.
 The chill affects whole planets in regular waves and kills over half the population unless they flee the planet immediately on experiencing the symptoms.

 The protagonist, Aton Five, is from a powerful farming family on the planet Hvee.
 The Five family has fallen on hard times since the death of Aton's mother, which led to Aton's father, Aurelius, abandoning his farm for a time to seek solace on other planets.
 Aton is expected to become a successful farmer and restore the fortunes of his family.
 This allows his father to secure a betrothal between Aton and the daughter of another powerful family.
 However, Aton meets a strange and extremely beautiful woman in the forest named Malice.
 He develops an obsession for her and, ignoring his father's warning that she is a legendary and dangerous siren called a minionette, leaves Hvee to search for her, abandoning his betrothed before even meeting her.

 Aton encounters Malice but she is disguised and he does not recognize her.
 He tells her of his mixed feelings of love and hatred for the minionette, and of the agonizing futility of his search.
 His anger and misery draw Malice close to him but, once Aton recognizes Malice, his attempts to romance her and make love to her push her away, further inflaming Aton's obsession.
 Aton returns to his father on Hvee and promises to tend the farm and marry his betrothed if his father can rid him of his obsession.
 His father sends him to a retreat planet where he is cared for by a beautiful slave girl named Coquina.
 The pair fall in love and realize that Coquina was Aton's bethrothed from Hvee.
 Coquina had left Hvee and put herself into slavery following the shame of Aton's abandoning her and their families had secretly set up this reunion.
 Aton promises to marry Coquina but then almost kills her after having a vision of Malice.
 Deemed to be beyond salvation, Aton is given a life sentence in the underground prison of Chthon.